 Stuart is passionate about finding a resolution, and will work tirelessly and strategically to do so.
 He will adapt his approach to the circumstances, providing evaluative views but also exploring the underlying issues and other matters of importance to the parties when they are necessary to facilitate an agreement.
 There is no one-size-fits-all in mediation.

-Due to demand arising from his services as a Mediator, Stuart offers arbitration services as well.
+Due to demand arising from his services as a Mediator, and the general frustration with the court process, Stuart offers arbitration services as well.

 Arbitration can provide many benefits over the traditional litigation process.
 Simply put, arbitration gives the parties to a dispute the chance to create their own “specialized court”; they are able to determine the best process for the matter, set the timelines, establish exactly what types of evidence will be required, and control how it will be brought in.
 They can also determine the types of remedies that can be imposed.

 Best of all, the parties will not have a Judge assigned to them at the dawn of trial who may or may not have Employment Law experience.
 Instead, they can pick their own “judge”, and if they bring Stuart in, they can be confident that the ultimate decision will be made by an expert in the field.

 Unlike a court process, the arbitration process can be tailored to the nature of the dispute.
 A simple severance case can be streamlined since there may be little need for live evidence and a decision can be rendered very quickly.
 Conversely, a case involving allegations of just cause, breach of restrictive covenants, or other more complex matters will require a more complex process.